Kinnoull: Duck pond

 Gannochy duck pond is located at the junction of Annat and Dupplin Roads.
-(Dupplin Road is named for Viscount Dupplin, the early name of Thomas Hay, 9th Earl of Kinnoull.)
+(Dupplin Road is named for Viscount Dupplin, the early styling of Thomas Hay, 9th Earl of Kinnoull.)
 In addition to its main inhabitants, it is home to mute swans.

 Kinnoull Terrace

 Kinnoull Terrace, a cul-de-sac just above the Dundee Road, is home to four villas and one double villa, all of listed status.

 Sport

 Kinnoull has its own bowling club and adjacent tennis clubs, both established in 1887 as Kinnoull Recreation Club and located on Muirhall Terrace.
 The tennis club received a Clubmark accreditation in November 2009.
+Kinnoull Bowling Club is one of the 33 member clubs of Bowls Scotland's District 6.

 Perth Doo'cot Cricket Club was established in 2012.
 It plays its home fixtures at Perth Doo'cot Park, on Pitcullen Crescent, which was created by A. K. Bell in 1925.
 Its season runs from mid-May to the end of August.

 Perth Archery Club, which is also based at Doo'cot Park, was founded in 2010.